Rutgers SAFETY Clinic offered by Clinton Township Rec. - March 19, 2019 - see the Upcoming Events calendar for the registration link

 Spring 2019 Recreation Baseball

 Our league is open to all players who live in the North Hunterdon-Voorhees school districts, with the exception of Tewksbury.
-Our Spring Recreation program is open for all children age 4 to 12 – Senior League registration will open in December.
+Our Spring Recreation program is open for all children age 4 to 12 – Senior League (13 year-olds to 15 year-olds) registration opened on December 22 and will close on February 3, 2019.
 Your child’s baseball age is the age they will be as of April 30, 2019.
 Please feel free to pass this email along to anyone who you think would be interested in joining our league.

 The Spring program will run from late March to early/mid-June.
 Teams will play an average of 1 game during the week and 1 game on Saturday.
 Unless there are rainouts that need to be made up, there will be no games on Sunday.
 It is our goal to have each team practice prior to the season.
 In season practices will be at the discretion of the team manager.